Actindo-AG/Documentation/DataHub/Operation/03_ManageHTMLTemplates.md

 > [Info] If you want to include a tree node variable into a new HTML template, follow the steps described in the [Create an HTML template](#create-an-html-template) procedure before proceeding to the steps below.

-1. Click the textarea and, if desired, edit or add the Smarty template(s) and/or HTML text for the template.
+1. Click the text area and, if desired, edit or add the Smarty template(s) and/or HTML text for the template.

 2. Include a tree node variable by doing the following:
     + Add **{datahub_translatable_value entity=$entity property="PropertyKey" languageKey=$languageKey entityTypeClassName="Actindo\Modules\Actindo\DataHub\Models\Tenant\TreeNode"}** to the textarea.